LichFactory-Games/lichfactory/docs/Rules & Options/5e-rules/item-types.md

 ---
+share: true
 obsidianUIMode: preview
 cssclasses: json5e-note
 tags:
   - compendium/src/5e/dmg
   - compendium/src/5e/phb
 aliases: ["Item Types"]
+date created: Thursday, September 7th 2023, 11:32:13 pm
+date modified: Saturday, September 23rd 2023, 1:22:57 pm
 ---
 # Item Types

 ## Artisan's Tools

-_Source: Player's Handbook p.
-154_
+*Source: Player's Handbook p.
+154*

 These special tools include the items needed to pursue a craft or trade.
 Proficiency with a set of artisan's tools lets you add your proficiency bonus to any ability checks you make using the tools in your craft.
 Each type of artisan's tools requires a separate proficiency.

 ## Gaming Set

-_Source: Player's Handbook p.
-154_
+*Source: Player's Handbook p.
+154*

 If you are proficient with a gaming set, you can add your proficiency bonus to ability checks you make to play a game with that set.
 Each type of gaming set requires a separate proficiency.